DeepLearnI/atlas-ce-docs/docs/api_docs/sources/sdk-reference/SDK.md

 ## Log parameter

-Log an individual input parameter when it is called.
-After job is finished, parameter is accessible programmatically or through GUI.
-Can log additional values to an already existing parameter.
+Logs an individual input parameter when it is called.
+While the job is running, the logged parameter is accessible programmatically or through the GUI as long as the job has reached this function call.
+Multiple calls with the same key during the same job will overwrite the existing parameter.

 **Python**